-"Depositary Agreement", the depositary agreement dated 29 July 2022, between the Company and the Depositary, as same may be amended from time to time.
+"Depositary Agreement", the depositary agreement dated 20 May 2016, between the Company and the Depositary, as amended by addendum dated 29 May 2018, as same may be amended from time to time.

 "Directive", Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) as applicable and as may be amended and supplemented from time to time.